dirkschmid/Middleman-Startup/README.md

     set :use_typekit, true
     set :use_jquery, true

-...use Typekit and jQuery respectively.
+...to toggle use of Typekit and jQuery respectively.
 If you choose not to use jQuery, [Tire JS](http://tirejs.com/) is included for easy DOM selectors with minimum overhead.

 ======================================